 Bridget Brady Joins The Podcast Connector as Preferred Vendor

-Brady is the Founder and CEO of Biz Amplified, Online Marketing, and Training to Amp Up Your Business.
+The Podcast Connector has announced today that they are excited to welcome Bridget Brady as their new Preferred Vendor for Digital Marketing.

-WEST PALM BEACH, FL, UNITED STATES, September 27, 2022 /EINPresswire.com/ -- Bridget Brady is the Founder and CEO of Biz Amplifier, and through her company and digital marketing prowess, Bridget catapults businesses of all sizes to unbridled success.
+WEST PALM BEACH, FL, UNITED STATES, September 30, 2022 /EINPresswire.com/ -- Bridget Brady is the Founder and CEO of Amp Up My Biz, and through her company and digital marketing prowess, Bridget catapults businesses of all sizes to unbridled success.
 Bridget has leveraged her expertise to hire a team of world-class designers, writers, marketing strategists, and coaches to make her company the go-to for businesses that want to grow quickly without headaches.

 Entrepreneurs tend to spin their wheels trying to find ways to market their business and get more visibility, but this is a time and money-consuming task.
 While podcast outreach and pitching can be done independently, The Podcast Connector takes all of the hassles out by connecting their clients to the right podcasts in their preferred partner listing.

 The Podcast Connector looks forward to collaborating with Bridget Brady and the clients who join forces with her to launch their idea out into the world.
-More information can be found at website .
+More information can be found on our website.

 ABOUT THE PODCAST CONNECTOR